TEAM

 Research areas

-Seismic site response, V_S profile uncertainty
+Seismic site response, VS profile uncertainty

 Degree objective: MS (expected: Dec.
 2026)